-The Supreme Court has played its role as a custodian of the civil liberties and in particular of the fundamental rights.
+The Supreme Court has played its role as a custodian of civil liberties and in particular of the fundamental rights.

 The Right to Freedom has given various kinds of freedoms to all of us.
-But the freedom of press was not mentioned in the Constitution.
+But the freedom of the press was not mentioned in the Constitution.

-It was decided by the Supreme Court that freedom of press as a right is implied in right to freedom of expression.
+It was decided by the Supreme Court that freedom of the press as a right is implied in right to freedom of expression.

 Thus, the Court expanded the right to freedom.

 The Supreme Court has regarded the Right to Know as an important right to be able to take part in the participatory process of development and democracy.

 The Court had ruled that the Right to life in, Article 21 implies and includes the right to education and a clean environment also.